guillaumepotier/gettext.js/README.md

 ## Required JSON format

-You'll find in `/bin` a `po2json-gettextjs` converter.
-A `po2json` wrapper for `gettext.js` based on the excellent [po2json](https://github.com/mikeedwards/po2json) project that will dump your `.po` files into the proper json format below:
+You'll find in `/bin` a `po2json-gettextjs` converter, based on the excellent [po2json](https://github.com/mikeedwards/po2json) project that will dump your `.po` files into the proper json format below:

 ```json
 {